Varamil/grist-widget/kanban2/README.md

 *(it replaces the previous version also available on this server)*.

 ## Features
-* Dynamic columns: list, order, title and color depend directly on board configuration.
+* Dynamic columns: list, order, title and color depend directly on Grist table configuration.
 * Possibility of adding new tasks directly in the widget
 * Possibility of editing tasks directly in the widget
 * Drag-and-drop cards from one column to another